-Courtney Hughes ’12Pediatric nurse, Sanford Children's Castle of Care Hospital
+Courtney Hughes ’12Pediatric nurse Sanford Children's Castle of Care Hospital

 Sioux Falls, South Dakota

-Called to care Being a pediatric nurse is “the job of her dreams,” says Courtney, who is passionate about both health sciences and children.
+Called to care Being a pediatric nurse is “the job of my dreams,” says Courtney, who is passionate about both health sciences and children.
 She credits her excellent Northwestern nursing education—especially her clinical preceptorship—with enabling her to land the job she wanted within four months of graduation and complete the Sanford Children’s Hospital orientation program ahead of schedule.

 Pediatric nursing can be heartbreaking at times.
 What do you find fulfilling about it?

 One of the most fulfilling things about my job is watching a very sick child become a healthy one, and seeing the look on the parents’ faces.
 I enjoy the night shift, rocking babies to sleep and tucking the younger children in bed.
 I also like playing games with the older kids and talking with them about the things they’re interested in, like football.

 Northwestern’s nursing department has a philosophy of biblical “shalom”—caring for body, mind and soul.
 How does the pursuit of shalom impact the way you practice nursing?